A subject with rigor and beauty.

-Go for a summer or semester abroad.
+Go for a semester abroad.
 Want to study Mathematics through a different cultural lens?
 Math majors can get a global college experience through the challenging and prestigious Budapest Semesters in Mathematics partner program or one of Whitman’s many other off-campus study opportunities.

 Kick-start your engineering career.
 Through our 3/2 Engineering Program, pre-engineering students can spend their first three years at Whitman getting a foundational liberal arts education, followed by two years at one of our prestigious partner schools, like Caltech, Columbia or the University of Washington.

 Build your research portfolio.
 Math majors regularly conduct research with Whitman faculty, including recent projects on jet engines, Java programming for the game of Hex, and location modeling problems.
 Math majors can also undertake their own senior capstone research project or apply for a funded summer Research Experience for Undergraduates.